Dolomites – 5 nights including refuge night

 The best months to walk: July, August, September

 The Dolomites are at their best in the summer, and furthermore the bus and lift timetables and hotel opening dates circumscribe our season.
 So go in July for the early flowers and hopefully best weather (though snow can be a problem – see below), and September for lonely walking (again with the possibility of snow).
-The lifts close after mid-September so be prepared for the full walk.
-August is very busy and the second two weeks are usually very difficult due to a lack of hotel availability (and it’s also very expensive).
+The lifts and some refuges close after mid-September so be prepared for the full walk and for carrying your own supplies.
+August is very busy due to a lack of hotel (and Refuge) availability (and it’s also very expensive).
 The last week of June is also possible but we suggest this only for last minute bookers when we know what the situation on the ground is.

 SNOW.
 It can snow at any time of the year, so be aware that you may have to miss out on the Tre Cime day in whole or part.

 Arrive in San Candido (also known as Innichen), check in to your hotel and then have a wander round the attractive centre before your first taste of the local cuisine.

 Day 2 - San Candido to Drei Schuster Hütte

 The first part of this walk is along the river Rienza out of San Candido and then up through the woods past the Bagni di San Candido.
 Here there are two options – an easier walk for when the weather is inclement and the main route, which most of you will follow for the better views.
 After a climb of almost 600 metres, you will emerge above San Candido on a good track that gently undulates high above the Val Camp di Dentro, with wonderful views across the valley to the 3000m+ peaks of the Punta dei Tre Scarperi.
 (Medium-hard: 4 hrs walking (allow 5¼ hrs), 11 km (7 miles), CUSs 860m, or use chairlift at start to gain height – Easy-medium: 2½ hrs walking (allow 3¼ hrs), 6 km (4 miles), CUSs 510m).